sdmels/mobile-flashcards/README.md

 A menu appears in the terminal with options.
 Select the appropriate option e.g. `i` to launch the iOS XCode simulator or scan the QR code in the Expo App

-You can also download and view the app on your phone by using the Expo app
+You can also download and view the app on your phone by using the Expo app.
+This app is developed for `iOS` and `android`.
+Tested on xcode iOS simulator and by scanning the QR code on android phone.